Hejtmus/Hejtmus/README.md

 # Hello

 My name is Filip Holčík, and I’m a full-stack student web developer.
 I finished high school as an “IT specialist” at SPŠE Karola Adlera (electrical engineering) in Bratislava, Slovakia.
-Now I'll be studying the IT degree program at FIT VUT in Brno, Czech Republic.
+Now study IT degree program at FIT VUT in Brno, Czech Republic.

 ## Tech I work with